How the lifting fee works

 The passenger MUST NOT be asked to pay the lifting fee or any part of it.

-Write “$11.00” on the voucher under the voucher number at the bottom of the voucher to claim the lifting fee.
-In the diagram below you can see a blue box, this is where to insert the $11.00 lifting fee.
+For paper vouchers only: Write “$27.50” (i.e. the lifting fee plus GST) on the voucher under the voucher number at the bottom of the voucher to claim the lifting fee.
 Do NOT add the lifting fee to the total of the fare.

-A. No, if the meter is left running - it is only one trip.
-Only one SATSS voucher can be used and the lifting fee applies only as one trip.
+A. No, if the meter is left running, it is only one trip.
+Only one SATSS subsidy can be used and the lifting fee applies only as one trip.

 Q. If the passenger requests I provide their return trip will the lifting fee automatically apply?

 A. No. If the meter is left running between the original and return trip it will be considered a single trip.
-A second lifting fee and on time bonus will not apply.
-If the meter is turned off at the end of the original trip, you will need to contact Suburban Taxis for the lifting fee tariff to be activated for the return trip.
+A second lifting fee will not apply.
+If the meter is turned off at the end of the original trip, you will need to contact the Access CBS for the lifting fee tariff to be activated for the return trip.

 Q. Will I get the lifting fee if I stop the trip part way through and restart the meter?

 A. No, a trip is from the pick-up location to the drop-off destination.
-Once the meter stops you will need to contact Suburban Taxis for the lifting fee tariff to be activated again.
-The Department will investigate all instances where this occurs to ensure all claims for the lifting fee or on time bonus are legitimate.
-Penalties may apply to breaches of the Passenger Transport Regulations 2009.
+Once the meter stops you will need to contact the Access CBS for the lifting fee tariff to be activated again.
+The Department for Infrastructure and Transport will investigate all instances where this occurs to ensure all claims for the lifting fee are legitimate.
+Penalties and/or referral to the Passenger Transport Standards Committee may apply to breaches of the Passenger Transport Regulations 2009.